- Beauty Services

 - A drug or alcohol addiction

-Most Australian couples in the twenty-first century are expected to build a life for themselves, manage two careers and raise a family with even less government and agency support than their parents received.
-This means that couples need to have well developed communication and conflict resolution skills and be able to work effectively as equal partners in the decision making process.
-Without these skills couples can, at times, feel overwhelmed by the stress of life in a relationship where there is the pressure of work, a mortgage, credit card bills, children, in-laws, etc, etc, etc.
+Most Australian couples in the twenty-first century are expected of more than any generation previously- in the minds of many, becoming a 'successful' couple includes: building a stable life for yourselves, managing two separate careers, potentially raising a family with less government and agency support than any generation prior has received.
+Resultantly, this means that couples need to have well developed communication and conflict resolution skills and be able to work effectively as equal partners in all decision making processes.
+Without these skills, couples can easily end up feeling overwhelmed and despondent.

 Beat the Divorce Odds with Confidence

-Pre-marital education is not counselling.
+Premarital education is quite different from counselling.
 To undertake a pre-marriage education program is not a statement that there is anything wrong with a couple's relationship.
-On the contrary, it is a powerful statement of the value that a couple give to their relationship and that they would do everything possible to enrich it.
-It is like making an investment in their future happiness together.
+On the contrary, it is a powerful statement of the value that a couple give to their relationship, and that they would do everything possible to enrich it.
+It helps to think of premarital education as making an investment in your future happiness as a couple.

-* The influence of our family of origin on us and our relationship
+* The influence of our family of origin on you and your relationship

 * Patterns of communication